 Having experienced Forbidden Journey for ourselves, we have two primary bones to pick.
 First, Islands of Adventure team members rush you through the queue.
-To understand the storyline and get the most out of the attraction, you really need to see and hear the entire presentation in each of the preshow rooms.
-This won't happen unless, contrary to the admonishments of the team members, you just park yourself and watch a full run-through of each preshow.
-Try to find a place to stop where you can let those behind you pass and where you're as far away from any team members as possible.
-As long as you're not creating a logjam, the team members will leave you alone as often as not.
+To understand the story line and get the most out of the attraction, you really need to see and hear the entire presentation in each of the preshow rooms.
+This won’t happen unless, contrary to the admonishments of the team members, you just park yourself and watch a full run-through of each preshow.
+Try to find a place to stop where you can let those behind you pass and where you’re as far away from any staff as possible.
+As long as you’re not creating a logjam, the team members will leave you alone as often as not.

 - This attraction has a Single Rider line.

 - Open for Early Park Admission.